 Sex in club toilets

 Alcohol and drugs can screw with your functions.
-Don't put yourself at risk - always use a condom, especially if you're having it off with a stranger.
-You don't know where they've been and chances are there won't be time for them to tell you, so play safe.
+Don't put yourself at risk, always use a condom.
+If your fumble is with a stranger, you don't know where they've been and chances are there won't be time for them to tell you, so play safe.

 Audience - applause or arrest?

-In fact, the Sexual Offences Act makes it an offence to commit any sexual acts (not just intercourse but any sexual touching of other parts of the body) in a public lavatory if the person intentionally engages in a sexual activity.
+In fact the Sexual Offences Act makes it an offence to commit any sexual acts (not just intercourse but any sexual touching of other parts of the body) in a public lavatory if the person intentionally engages in a sexual activity.
 The person could be liable to imprisonment of up to six months, or a fine.
-The bill also dissolved the offences of cottaging (cruising for gay sex in public toilets), so now everyone is bound by the same laws regardless of sexuality.
+The bill also dissolves the old offences of cottaging (cruising for gay sex in public toilets) so now everyone is bound by the same laws regardless of sexuality.

 In theory, even going topless on the beach can expose you to complaints, and not just in cases where it's banned by the local authority.
 If the police were brought in, however, the decision to prosecute would depend upon the circumstances behind the alleged offence and their interpretation of the law.

 Read the comment policy